panzerdp/dmitripavlutin.com/content/posts/2019-07-30-concise-arrow-functions/index.md

 ---
 title: Arrow Functions Shortening Recipes in JavaScript
-description:  See how arrow functions in JavaScript can be shortened to increase the readability of your code
+description:  How to shorten arrow functions in JavaScript to increase the readability of your code.
 published: "2019-07-30"
 modified: "2019-07-30"
 thumbnail: "./images/arrows.jpg"